adestefa/machine-learning-in-c/README.md

 Let's skip all the high level data science terms and see how we can use C to train a model using less complex maths, and learn about how ML works by stripping it down to basic elements making everything as simple as possible.

-Our first job in this effort is to start by building a single artificial neuron with a single input 'x' and weight 'w', that when summed will yield a desired outcome in 'y'.
+Our first job is to start by building a single artificial neuron with a single input 'x' and weight 'w', that when summed will yield a desired outcome in 'y'.